jcolag/entropy-arbitrage/2025-10-13-disaster-risk.md

 Back to programming languages, this also continued the idea of working with minimal or obscure computational models.
 In this case, the language operates as a series of grammar transformations.

-As mentioned in the documentation, I believe that for many years, the [language's Wikipedia article](https://en.wikipedia.org/wiki/Thue_%28programming_language%29) made editors hesitant to delete [my own Wikipedia article](https://web.archive.org/web/20161226221754/https://en.wikipedia.org/wiki/John_Colagioia)[^vlWUKL], though ultimately deleted.
+As mentioned in the documentation, I believe that for many years, the {% wiki Thue_%28programming_language%29|language's Wikipedia article|en %} made editors hesitant to delete [my own Wikipedia article](https://web.archive.org/web/20161226221754/https://en.wikipedia.org/wiki/John_Colagioia)[^vlWUKL], though ultimately deleted.

 [^vlWUKL]:  For the record, best I could figure, one of my former students put pages together for a lot of the school's teaching staff at the time.
 Mine probably survived longer than most, even though NYU started playing whack-a-mole with its faculty pages, because people *technically* recognized my name from other projects like this.
 It didn't get archived anywhere that I can find it, but I believe that my first Wikipedia edit, in fact, landed on my article's Talk page, where I indicated that I probably don't qualify as notable, and so wouldn't mind if they deleted it, but would make myself available if anybody wanted to make me so...